 2007.
-This would imply that the mandal had no social audit in 2006-07 (no treatment) and social audit, if conducted in the year 2007-08, had been conducted in the second half of the financial year, so that the size of the programme in 2007/08 can be assumed to be substantially without the treatment. could isolate the impact of social audit on the program.
-Woodhous e (2005) Analysis of identified corruption cases, field visits, and on- site interviews.
+This would imply that the mandal had no social audit in 2006-07 (no treatment) and social audit, if conducted in the year 2007-08, had been conducted in the second half of the financial year, so that the size of the programme in 2007/08 can be assumed to be could isolate the impact of social audit on the program.
+N/a a dha u a Analysis of substantially without the treatment.
+Van Na Lin alo an Vas.
+Na Ma divers viale woodhous e (2005) Analysis of identified corruption cases, field visits, and onsite interviews.
 Unclear, although the author exploits several alternative sources of information Unclear Yes: No evidence of outcome reporting bias.
 Unclear Yes: No evidence of other bias.
 Medium risk